zhaoweiyu-github/ChromBERT/docs/source/scripts/ft_prompt_enhanced.rst

 Prompt-enhanced
 *******************

-This task is designed for situations where the pre-trained model's default single-region embeddings are insufficient.
-By incorporating additional prompts, such as cell-type specific embeddings or DNA sequence embeddings, the model can make more informed predictions by leveraging extra contextual knowledge.
+This script allows you to fine-tune ChromBERT by adding extra information as prompts.
+You can include things like cell-type features or DNA sequence patterns to help the model make better predictions.
+The model uses these prompts as additional clues when analyzing genomic data.

 .. code-block:: shell